 Bastion Square has always been a place that drew crowds.
 But long before it was a beautiful pedestrian mall that drew crowds of visitors and locals to it’s patios and markets, it was the site of the city prison and drew crowds that were there to watch public hangings.
 These macabre displays would draw hundreds of people and while some of the bodies were identified and claimed for burial with friends and family, many weren’t and those people were buried right there, in Bastion Square.
 As time went on, these bodies have had buildings erected over them, some have even been recovered as construction took place.
 Helmcken Alley in particular was where the prisoners were led from the jail to the gallows and people have reported hearing rattling chains and seeing someone following them out of the corner of their eye if they walk through the alley at night.

-It’s not surprising that one of the most active locations for ghost sightings is located right in Bastion Square.
-Long before it became the beloved Maritime Museum in 1965, it was the site of the original city courthouse.
-Built in 1889, was the first concrete building in Victoria and is said to be haunted by none other than “The Hanging Judge” (a moniker that may not have been entirely deserved) Judge Matthew Begbie, himself.
-In life, he was known for his no-nonsense approach to upholding the law in the early days of Victoria’s colonization and his staunch defence of Chinese and Aboriginal rights.
+It’s not surprising that one of the most haunted places is located right in Bastion Square!
+Built in 1889, the Old Courthouse was the first concrete building in Victoria and is said to be haunted by none other than “The Hanging Judge” (a moniker that may not have been entirely deserved) Judge Matthew Begbie, himself.
+In life, he was known for his no-nonsense approach to upholding the law in the early days of Victoria’s colonization and was reportedly a staunch defender of Chinese and Aboriginal rights.
 To all historical accounts, he was tough but fair in his rulings.
 He was also prone to hyperbole when it came to airing his opinion which may have been a way for him to disseminate the message throughout the Province that he, and the laws of British Columbia, were not to be trifled with.
 During his tenure, he held court for over 50 murder trials, 27 of which ended in the sentence of death by hanging.

-Today, although the courthouse is no more, it is reported that he frequents the museum and is known for keeping the other resident ghosts, mostly former prisoners, in check.
-He regularly makes his presence known from beyond the grave, especially if he is unimpressed with a visitor’s behaviour in the museum and others have noted a man, similar in appearance to Begbie, standing behind them in pictures taken within the museum.
+Today, although the Courthouse is no longer a judicial building, it is reported that he frequents the halls and is known for keeping the other (many) resident ghosts, mostly former prisoners, in check.
+He regularly makes his presence known from beyond the grave, especially if he is unimpressed with a visitor’s behaviour and others have noted a man, similar in appearance to Begbie, standing behind them in pictures taken within the building.
 There have been reports that attempts to communicate with Begbie have been successful and people have witnessed incredible phenomena while using a spirit box.

-Another spirit that is said to wander the halls of the museum is known as “The Crying Lady”.
-Although this spirit doesn’t show themselves as often as Begbie, she has been known to present herself to unsuspecting guests who have left the museum in a hurry and are unable to shake an incredible sadness and tearfulness that can last for days.
-Others have reported that they have been suddenly overwhelmed with emotion and began to cry after visiting the museum and not being able to explain why.
-Staff have been dealing with strange phenomena that is attributed to The Crying Lady for years and had, on more than one occasion, asked paranormal researchers to come in to help after some particularly disturbing, unexplained disturbances.
+Another spirit that is said to wander the halls of the Old Courthouse is known as “The Crying Lady”.
+Although this spirit doesn’t show themselves as often as Begbie, she has been known to present herself to unsuspecting visitors who have left the building in a hurry and are unable to shake an incredible sadness and tearfulness that can last for days.
+Others have reported that they have been suddenly overwhelmed with emotion and began to cry after visiting and not being able to explain why.
+Staff had dealt with strange phenomena that is attributed to The Crying Lady for years and on more than one occasion, asked paranormal researchers to come in to help after some particularly troubling, unexplained disturbances.

 Besides these two prominent ghosts, there are reports that the spirits of guards, prisoners, and even children have been experienced by visitors.
-As if this museum needs more paranormal activity, when the Empress of Ireland exhibit was on display in 2014 the unexplained disturbances reached a fever pitch.
+In 2014, when this building was the site of the Maritime Museum, and the Empress of Ireland exhibit was on display, the unexplained disturbances reached a fever pitch.
 The Empress of Ireland is known as the worst peacetime Maritime disaster in Canadian history, on the same scale as the Titanic.
-On a misty morning on the St. Lawrence river, the Empress of Ireland was on it’s way from Quebec City when it was hit by a Norwegian cargo ship and within minutes, it sank below the waves of the dark St. Lawrence waters.
+On a misty morning on the St. Lawrence river, the Empress of Ireland was on its way from Quebec City when it was hit by a Norwegian cargo ship and within minutes, it sank below the waves of the dark St. Lawrence waters.
 Over one thousand people lost their lives on that disastrous morning.
 When the Maritime Museum brought the exhibit to Victoria, it was an opportunity for the public to learn about this little known tragedy in Canada’s history.
 What they didn’t expect is that when a room that had been sealed for over thirty years was opened, it let loose something that began to wreak havoc on the museum.
-Pictures have been reportedly thrown from the walls, artifacts moved and many visitors report seeing this poltergeist activity during their visits!
+Pictures were reportedly thrown from the walls, artefacts moved and many visitors reported seeing poltergeist activity during their visits!

 Point Ellice Bridge Disaster